Sunday, 24 December 2023

 OTHER CUSTOMS

-The Batei Midrash were closed early and children stayed home from heider while men refrained from studying holy texts.
+The Batei Midrash were closed early and children stayed home from Kheider while men refrained from studying holy texts.
 People stayed indoors, sometimes shuttering their windows against the worst of the winter.
 Children played cards, otherwise only permitted during Hanukkah, when games of chance are allowed.
 Cards are at this time a game of choice.
 Chess also joins the game of cards as a popular past time among those who participate in the traditions.
 In fact, even some of the more austere rabbis in Hasidic groups have been known to pass the hours until the midnight candle lighting immersed in quiet chess stratagems.
-Playing chess on Nittel is a whole custom in true Hasidic fashion with deep meanings.
+In fact, playing chess on Nittel is a whole custom in true Hasidic fashion with deep meanings.

 For pre-teens these days, it is the only night that allows free, non-guilt-driven, access to watch home videos of family weddings, speeches and events, recorded gatherings of Hasidic Rebbes, and at times, National Geographic films.
-Nittel was the only night of the year, that not only aren't Jews driven to feel guilty if we ‘waste’ our time doing anything else besides studying holy scriptures, but are actually forbidden from doing so.
+Nittel was the only night of the year, that not only aren't Jews driven to feel guilty if we ‘waste’ our time doing anything else besides studying holy scriptures, but are actually forbidden from study.
 As a result it is the only time of the year, that even the ultra-religious play games ‘guilt-free’ at least to some extent.

 All that and as already mentioned Jews like Christians not only decorate trees, abstain from marital relations, practice loving kindness and charity, keep vigil til midnight devotions, eat lots of garlic, shun a Krampus figure around the solstice and played games at least until lighting a candle for a midnight study before going to bed.
 A tradition reminiscent of the Christingle.